Cole Alexander: Former Kaizer Chiefs Star Announces Retirement From Professional Football

 Alexander’s football journey

-Now 36, Alexander had been unattached since parting ways with Polokwane City in August 2025.
+Now 36-year-old, Alexander had been unattached since parting ways with Polokwane City in August 2025.
 He rejoined Rise and Shine at the beginning of the 2024/25 PSL campaign, marking his second spell at the club after returning from a stint abroad with Swedish side Helsingborgs IF under the guidance of Phuti Mohafe.

 His decision to retire signals the end of an era for one of South African football’s hardest-working midfield operators, widely respected for his discipline, consistency, and relentless engine in the middle of the park.